Canaccord Genuity Group Lowers Uranium Energy (NYSEAMERICAN:UEC) to Hold

-Uranium Energy (NYSEAMERICAN:UEC – Get Rating) was downgraded by investment analysts at Canaccord Genuity Group from a “speculative buy” rating to a “hold” rating in a note issued to investors on Friday, Briefing.com reports.
+Uranium Energy (NYSEAMERICAN:UEC – Get Rating) was downgraded by stock analysts at Canaccord Genuity Group from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Friday, The Fly reports.

-A number of other equities research analysts also recently commented on the stock.
-HC Wainwright increased their price objective on shares of Uranium Energy from $7.00 to $7.10 and gave the company a “buy” rating in a research report on Monday, April 4th.
-Zacks Investment Research lowered Uranium Energy from a “buy” rating to a “hold” rating in a report on Thursday, February 24th.
+Other analysts have also issued reports about the company.
+Canaccord Genuity Group lowered Uranium Energy from a “speculative buy” rating to a “hold” rating in a research report on Friday.
+HC Wainwright boosted their target price on Uranium Energy from $7.00 to $7.10 and gave the stock a “buy” rating in a research note on Monday, April 4th.
+Citigroup downgraded Uranium Energy from a “hold” rating to a “reduce” rating and set a $5.50 target price on the stock. in a research note on Friday.
+They noted that the move was a valuation call.
+Finally, Zacks Investment Research downgraded Uranium Energy from a “buy” rating to a “hold” rating in a research note on Thursday, February 24th.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating and one has given a buy rating to the company’s stock.
+Based on data from MarketBeat, Uranium Energy presently has a consensus rating of “Hold” and an average price target of $5.62.

 Uranium Energy Corp., together with its subsidiaries, engages in exploration, pre-extraction, extraction, and processing uranium and titanium concentrates in the United States, Canada, and Paraguay.
 It owns interests in the Palangana mine, Goliad, Burke Hollow, Longhorn, and Salvo projects located in Texas; Anderson, Workman Creek, and Los Cuatros projects situated in Arizona; Slick Rock project in Colorado; Reno Creek project in Wyoming; Diabase project located in Canada; and Yuty, Oviedo, and Alto ParanÃ¡ titanium projects in Paraguay.